-The Field Enhanced Sintering labs have grown with the development of a new, large furnace.
-This split furnace will allow the team to begin developing continuous feed FES technology at the prototype stage, for specific use within the tile industry.
+The Flash Sintering labs have grown with the development of a new, large furnace.
+This split furnace will allow the team to begin developing continuous feed FS technology at the prototype stage, for specific use within the tile industry.

-Commercial Tile Sintered using Dynamic Field Enhanced Sintering Technology
+Commercial Tile Sintered using Dynamic Flash Sintering Technology

-Work continuing at the Lucideon Field Enhanced Sintering lab has broken new ground in the commercialization of the technology.
-A 15 by 15 cm commercial tile has met the ISO standard for MOR testing after undergoing dynamic field enhanced sintering, and is now under further analysis.
+Work continuing at the Lucideon Flash Sintering lab has broken new ground in the commercialization of the technology.
+A 15 by 15 cm commercial tile has met the ISO standard for MOR testing after undergoing dynamic flash sintering, and is now under further analysis.
 Lucideon scientists and engineers have developed a method replicating manufacture with applied electric fields for the sintering of tiles at furnace temperatures as low as 600°C.

 Scale up of the technology to a manufacturing scale is moving forward with the re-engineering of their 25m roller kiln, trials will begin shortly.

 We were invited to ClayTech UK to give an update on the progress we have made on the Flash Sintering Project.
 The conference was a success as delegates were able to have a better understanding of the process and could see how it was being practically applied to Whiteware sintering.